Skip to Content

 Key Takeaways

-• Snake eggs are bigger, oval-shaped, and feel soft and leathery, while lizard eggs are smaller, rounder, and have firmer shells.
+• Snake eggs are larger, oval-shaped, and have soft, leathery shells, while lizard eggs are smaller, rounder, and sometimes speckled for camouflage.

 Identifying Snake Eggs